-Through the GIZ-implemented programme, ACTED gave her the opportunity, resources and time to focus on strengthening her potential and skills for enhanced employability.
+Through GIZ's programme, ACTED gave her the opportunity, resources and time to focus on strengthening her potential and skills for enhanced employability.
 This was achieved through the ACTED-facilitated beauty and cosmetic vocational training course.
 Faten attended a 100-hour course, which introduced and improved her technical skills in a range of related topics, such as hair styling, dying and cutting, henna engravings, make-up application, etc., as well as basic business management skills.

-"The project succeeds when those who are in charge of it have a sufficient clarity of vision, sufficient desire to work, and sufficient ability to follow up." - Faten
+"The project succeeds when those who in are charge of it have a sufficient clarity of vision, sufficient desire to works, and sufficient ability to follow up." - Faten